 *If you were already required to upload your vehicle registration when you became a driver, you do not need to send it in again.

 If you're moving to Portland, you must visit the Lyft Hub for a vehicle inspection prior to being approved.
-The Hub is located at 2712 N. Mississippi Ave, Portland OR 97227 and operates during the following hours:
+For information on hours and location, see this page.